RDF-Molecules/operators/README.md

-# Join Operators for RDF Molecules
+# Join Operators for RDF

 ## Description
-Reactive version of the Federated RDF-Based Hybrid Search Engine - **FuhSen**.
+Join operators are key components in SPARQL query engines and RDF Integration Systems.
+This project contains novel Join physical operators for RDF data.

 ## Dependencies
 The Operators are currently implemented in Python (Scala version comming soon) and depends on the following software;